Thinking of Going Copper? Here's How to Upkeep Your New Hue

 The most important thing to remember when caring for colored hair is to use hair care products designed to lock color in, not wash it out.
 A color-safe shampoo and conditioner set that gently cleanses strands instead of stripping them of their protective oils is a must-buy for copper hair or any other dyed tone.
 Make sure whatever product you use is sulfate-free to keep your color vibrant for longer, and try to wash hair at a cooler temperature than usual.

 Experts also recommend you cut down on wash days to keep your copper hair looking fresh for as long as possible, cleansing strands no more than every other day.
 The more you wash, the quicker your color will fade, so if you can change up your routine you'll be able to keep those vibrant strands.
-To keep hair looking and feeling clean between wash days, invest in a hair health-supporting dry shampoo to soak up any excess grease and grime.
+To keep hair looking and feeling clean between wash days, invest in a dry shampoo to absorb excess oil.

 Make Your Copper Hair Last